 How To Freeze Leftover Smoked Chicken

 Once your chicken is in an airtight container, please place it in the freezer; you can store it in the freezer for up to three months.
 Allow thawing within a food-safe temperature.
-You can freeze it as shredded chicken or chunks of chicken.
+You can freeze it as smoked shredded chicken or chunks of chicken.
 The frozen smoked chicken will retain the smoke flavor.

 Now storing anything in the freezer requires the proper tools.
 I like storing leftovers in the freezer in an airtight container.
 What food can be sealed in a food saver I do that way, and without a food saver, I use actual freezer bags as regular Ziploc bags are not as good of a quality for freezing.
 The food scale is handy for measuring the amounts you are freezing to know the portion size.